 Andrea Picciotti-Bayer is Director of the Conscience Project.
 A Stanford-educated lawyer, she has dedicated her legal career to civil rights and appellate advocacy.

 Andrea got her start as a trial and appellate attorney in the Civil Rights Division of the U.S. Department of Justice.
-Prior to leading the Conscience Project, she served as the legal advisor for the Catholic Association, filing amicus briefs with federal courts of appeal and the U.S. Supreme Court in key religious freedom and free speech cases.
+As Director of the Conscience Project, she has filed amicus briefs with federal courts of appeal and the U.S. Supreme Court in key religious freedom and free speech cases.

 Andrea lived in Colombia for more than a decade.
 She has ten children and lives in the Washington, DC area.